 These are teaching, research, and other staff positions that usually include a tuition waiver, a stipend, and some benefits.
 At MU, obtain applications from your department or from the campus department for which you want to work.
 Graduate Assistantships at Mizzou are also be listed on HireMizzouTigers.

 Loans can be subsidized (the government pays the interest while you’re in school) or unsubsidized (you pay the interest with the possibility of deferment) and have variable interest rates.

 - Federal Work-Study (FWS)

-FWS awards are given to both undergraduate and graduate students.
-Students work to earn their award monies over the course of an academic year.
+Students work to earn money over the course of an academic year.
 Wages and hours vary, but students make at least the minimum wage.
 The U.S. government pays about 75 percent of the wages and the school provides the rest.
-This award is coordinated through the college financial aid office.
+Financial Aid determines eligibility.

 - Other Loans